rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 4.223.6 Fictitious name of manufacturer

-<a name="4.223.6.1">4.223.6.1</a>  If the name as transcribed is known to be fictitious, or requires clarification, make a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) giving the actual name.
+<a name="4.223.6.1">4.223.6.1</a>  If the name as transcribed is known to be fictitious, or requires clarification, make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) giving the actual name.
 Include the source of the actual name (see [4.226.5.3](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.5.3)).

 <a name="4.223.6.2">4.223.6.2</a> *Alternative rule:* if the name as transcribed is known to be fictitious, transcribe it as it appears and supply in square brackets the actual name, if known.
-Give the basis for the correction or clarification in a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.5.3](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.5.3)).
+Give the basis for the correction or clarification in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.5.3](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.5.3)).

 >Example:
 ><CITE>printed by Edes & Gill, for Buckley [i.e., Bulkeley] Emerson, of Newbury-Port</CITE>